mhered/sevillabot/RPi_setup.md

 $ sudo apt update
 $ sudo apt upgrade
 ```
-Also veery sloow.
+Also it is veery sloow.

-At the end of this some issues remain:
+At the end of this process some issues remain:
-- [ ] still no audio output from HDMI despite I tried several fixes including selecting output, using HDMI0 (from [here](https://forums.raspberrypi.com/viewtopic.php?t=282220), and modifying config files from [here](https://ubuntu-mate.org/raspberry-pi/).
+- [ ] still no audio output from RPi HDMI despite I tried several fixes including selecting output, plugging on HDMI0 (from [here](https://forums.raspberrypi.com/viewtopic.php?t=282220)), and modifying config files from [here](https://ubuntu-mate.org/raspberry-pi/).

 ## Install needed software

 1. **git** with: `$ sudo apt install git`
 2. **arduino**  1.8.19 for ARM with: `$ sudo apt install arduino`.
 Then add the user to the `dialout` group with `$ sudo usermod -a -G dialout <username>` then logout (GUI also asks for this, and reminds logout is required).
 Serial ports were not working due to a conflict with some Braille package, which needs deinstallling with `$ sudo apt remove brltty` cfr. https://www.youtube.com/watch?v=qoj5_fVBPII.
 Test with **Blink** and **AnalogReadSerial** from **Examples/01.
 Basics**
 3. **ssh** with: `$ sudo apt install openssh-server` get local IP address of bot with `$ ip addr` and write it down.
 Now we can remotely ssh from laptop with `ssh <bot_username_bot>@<bot_addr> # e.g. mhered@192.168.8.170`
 4. **pyserial-miniterm** (previously `miniterm`, note the change of name in 22.04) with: `$ sudo apt install python3-serial`

-5. install and configure vs-code ssh and arduino extensions to remotely flash arduino from RPi4 following these instructions:https://www.youtube.com/watch?v=2BJ-iJF04VA
+5. install and configure vs-code **ssh and arduino extensions** to remotely flash arduino from RPi4 following these instructions: https://www.youtube.com/watch?v=2BJ-iJF04VA

 ## Install ROS Humble